Personal computer: Desktop computer

-An all-in-one computer (also known as single-unit PCs) is a desktop computer that combines the monitor and processor within a single unit.
+An all-in-one computer (also known as single-unit PCs) is a desktop computer that combines the monitor and systems hardware components within a single unit.
 A separate keyboard and mouse are standard input devices, with some monitors including touchscreen capability.
 The processor and other working components are typically reduced in size relative to standard desktops, located behind the monitor, and configured similarly to laptops.

 A nettop computer was introduced by Intel in February 2008, characterized by low cost and lean functionality.
 These were intended to be used with an Internet connection to run Web browsers and Internet applications.

 A home theater PC (HTPC) combines the functions of a personal computer and a digital video recorder.
 It is connected to a TV set or an appropriately sized computer display, and is often used as a digital photo viewer, music and video player, TV receiver, and digital video recorder.
 HTPCs are also referred to as media center systems or media servers.
 The goal is to combine many or all components of a home theater setup into one box.
 HTPCs can also connect to services providing on-demand movies and TV shows.
 HTPCs can be purchased pre-configured with the required hardware and software needed to add television programming to the PC, or can be assembled from components.

 Keyboard computers are computers inside of keyboards, generally still designed to be connected to an external computer monitor or television.
 Examples include the Atari ST, Amstrad CPC, BBC Micro, Commodore 64, MSX, Raspberry Pi 400, and the ZX Spectrum.